 Keratin supplies these tissues with a strong, fibrous framework.
 The microscopic structure of keratin is crucial to its resilience and flexibility, but it can still be damaged.

 Are Tortoise Shells Bulletproof?

-Although tortoise shells are extremely durable, they’re not bulletproof.
-When bullets are fired, they move at such a high speed that they can penetrate even the toughest materials, including a tortoise’s shell.
+Although tortoise shells are durable, they’re not bulletproof.
+When fired, bullets move at such a high speed that they can penetrate even the toughest materials, including a tortoise’s shell.

-The shell of a turtle is made up of many bones joined together, and the shell has nerves and vessels that circulate blood within it.
-Therefore, if a bullet strikes the shell, the shell will be injured, and blood will begin to flow.
+A tortoise’s shell has many bones joined together, and the shell has nerves and vessels that circulate blood within it.
+Therefore, if a bullet strikes the shell, the shell will be injured, and blood will flow.

 Can a Tortoise’s Shell Break?

 Despite how strong it is, a tortoise’s shell can break, even from the impact of falling from a height.